NuGet/NuGetDocs/NuGet.Docs/ndocs/Schema/nuget.config-file.md

 ### apikeys

-Stores keys for sources that use API key authentication, as set with the [`nuget -setapikey` command](/ndocs/tools/nuget.exe-cli-reference#setapikey).
+Stores keys for sources that use API key authentication, as set with the [`nuget setapikey` command](/ndocs/tools/nuget.exe-cli-reference#setapikey).

 <table>
 	<tr>